alex-knyazev/microfrontends-with-module-federation/README.md

 Next frontend app uses client-side dynamic imports to get modules from Old Frontend.
 So it works like this:

-- When you request a page, Next.js makes SSR only for page Content.
-There are just empty blocks nn place of Header and Footer at this moment.
+1. When you request a page, Next.js makes SSR only for page Content.
+There are just empty blocks on place of Header and Footer at this moment.
+If you use static sites generation, page is rendered once on build stage, not on every request.

-- When HTML page is processing on client side, Webpack provided code makes an HTTP request to `localhost:3000` to get exposed from Old Frontend modules.
+2. When HTML page is processing on client side, Webpack provided code makes an HTTP request to `localhost:3000` to get exposed from Old Frontend modules.
 When the request is completed - Header and Footer are rendered.